Funding Sources for Durable Medical Equipment (DME) – Part 1

-Getting funding is probably the biggest challenge that patients and caregivers face when dealing with a sudden traumatic injury or illness, or the need for a loved one to receive special care requiring durable medical equipment, such as wheelchair ramps for home.
+Getting funding is probably the biggest challenge that patients and caregivers face when dealing with a sudden traumatic injury or illness, or the need for a loved one to receive special care requiring durable medical equipment (DME), such as wheelchair ramps for home.

-If you have private health insurance, probably as a benefit at your workplace, most plans cover at least a percentage of the cost of durable medical equipment.
+If you have private health insurance, probably as a benefit at your workplace, most plans cover at least a percentage of the cost of durable medical equipment (DME).
 You’ll have to review the details of your plan to get the specifics for coverage.

 After age 65, another option is to enroll in Medicare.
-The Medicare Part B does cover durable medical equipment (DME) that a doctor prescribes for you to use in your home.
-Some of the DME it does cover includes (but is not limited to):
+Medicare Part B does cover durable medical equipment (DME) that a doctor prescribes for you to use in your home.
+Some of the DME it does cover include (but is not limited to):

-This is the end of part 1 of Funding Resources for Durable Medical Equipment, stop back again next month for part 2.
+This is the end of part 1 of Funding Resources for Durable Medical Equipment (DME), stop back again next month for part 2.

 Need Help Finding Funding for Durable Medical Equipment (DME)?